SteadyUA/unicorn/README.md

 ```
 > Optionally, other types of private repositories can be specified.

-Now any local package can include packages from these repositories.
+Now any local package can include packages from these repositories.\
 No more need to describe the `path` repositories in each package.

-A shared folder `uni_vendor` is created where all required packages are installed.
+A shared folder `uni_vendor` is created where all required packages are installed.\
 All dependent packages create symbolic links to them.

-This is to ensure that all dependencies use the same version.
+This is to ensure that all dependencies use the same version.\
 And it speeds up installation.

-The versions used are fixed in the `unicorn.lock` file and will be used during installation.
+The used versions are fixed in the `unicorn.lock` file and will be used during installation.

-> When deploying an application, instead of symbolic links, you can copy the necessary packages.
+> When deploying an application, instead of symbolic links, you can copy the necessary packages.\
 Use the `--copy` option of command [composer uni:install](#composer-uniinstall)

 ## Installation

-Compatible with `composer` version `2.3` or later.
+Compatible with `composer` version `2.3` or later.\

-Currently does not work on `windows` operating system.
+Currently does not work on `windows` operating system.\
 The plugin must be installed globally.
 ```
 composer global require steady-ua/unicorn